T12z/TCNopen/trdp/spy/README.txt

 On Linux, use your distribution's package manager to install wireshark or wireshark-qt.
 On Windows, download from [1].
 (Compared to earlier releases, you don't need the QtXML library any more.)
-If Wireshark happens to be a version of 2.6.*, 3.0.*, 3.2.* or 3.4.*, you may be lucky with the pre-compiled plugin-libraries.
-For version 3.4 (Linux) find them here:
+If Wireshark happens to be a version of 2.6.*, 3.0.*, 3.2.*, 3.4.* or 3.6.*, you may be lucky with the pre-compiled plugin-libraries.
+For version 3.6 (Linux) find them here:

-cp   plugins/3.4/epan/trdp_spy.so   ~/.local/lib/wireshark/plugins/3.4/epan/
+cp   plugins/3.6/epan/trdp_spy.so   ~/.local/lib/wireshark/plugins/3.6/epan/

 Or copy with a file manager of your choice.
 On Windows, obviously, take the *.dll files instead.
 The folder path for user plugins can be found when running Wireshark, go into [Help]->About Wireshark->Folders and check where "Personal Plugins" should go.
 You can double click on the path to open your platform's file-manager.
-Then put it into the sub-folder "epan" and restart Wireshark.
+Then put it into the *sub-folder "epan"* and restart Wireshark.

 Now, when Wireshark started, check in the [Help]-menu --> About Wireshark and open the [Plugins] tab.
 Somewhere in the middle there should be trdp_spy.so.
 If not, check the [Folder] tab if your wireshark expects user-plugins somewhere else.